Table of Contents

 View on Amazon.com ➜

 If you’re not visiting from South America, you’re going to need a good universal power adapter.
-This one’s amazing because it allows you to plug in your electronics safely in nearly any country in the world, and has USB outlets so you can charge multiple devices at once.
+This one’s amazing because it works in 100+ popular countries so you can use it for most international travel.
+It allows you to plug in your electronics safely with a built-in fuse protector and has USB outlets so you can charge multiple devices at once.

 Universal Power Adapter